 - PHIL 2306: Ethics

 - Complete the required Dental Hygiene Observation form (not required for Fall 2021 entering applicants)

-- Complete the TEAS exam, Allied Health Version.
+- All applicants must complete the TEAS Exam (Allied Health version).
+For information on how to schedule your TEAS Exam through an ACC testing center, click here.
+You may also choose to schedule your TEAS Exam online or at a PSA testing center.
 The ACC Dental Hygiene Program uses the Reading and English Language Usage sections of the exam for admission criteria.
 A minimum score of 58.7 is required on both the Reading and English Language Usage sections for admission to the ACC Dental Hygiene Program.

 - For new applicants, the Program allows two exam attempts within 365 days of the date the application was submitted.